 Manufacturing changes should be documented so that problems can be addressed efficiently.
 When manufacturing issues arise, most manufacturers get the ball rolling with a manufacturing change request or manufacturing change order.
 We define these terms below:

-Manufacturing change request (MCR) — A change request specifying proposed modifications to the manufacturing process or equipment (download a free zip of MCO templates).
+- Manufacturing change request (MCR) — A change request specifying proposed modifications to the manufacturing process or equipment.

-Manufacturing change order (MCO) — A change order describing modifications to the manufacturing process or equipment (download a free zip of MCO templates).
+- Manufacturing change order (MCO) — A change order describing modifications to the manufacturing process or equipment.

 Some companies combine MCRs and MCOs, or use them interchangeably in the manufacturing process, but even if you don’t differentiate between the two, the rules guiding this part of your manufacturing change process should be clearly communicated and established throughout your organization.
 The following tips outline how to create manufacturing processes that work.